Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 = Can I see which emails were blocked? =
 The current version doesn’t log blocked emails, but you can use a plugin like "Email Log" alongside this to monitor email activity.

-= Will this conflict with other email plugins? =
-It’s designed to work with most setups.
-The high-priority filters (`PHP_INT_MAX`) help ensure it runs last, but test with your specific plugins (e.g., SMTP or transactional email services) to confirm compatibility.

 == Screenshots ==

-1. The settings page under "Settings > Email Control" with the toggle checkbox.
+1. The settings page under "Settings > Email Control" with the toggle checkbox and custom notice text field.
-2. The admin notice displayed when outgoing emails are disabled.
+2. The admin notice displayed when outgoing emails are disabled (default or custom text).

 == Changelog ==

+= 1.5 =
+* Added option to customize the admin notice text with a default fallback.

 = 1.4 =
 * Added `phpmailer_init` fallback to ensure reliable email blocking.